History of the Jews in Norway: Constitutional ban

 Those who opposed admission of Jews prevailed decisively when the matter was put to a vote, and the second paragraph of constitution read:

 This effectively maintained the legal status quo from about 1813 but put Norway sharply at odds with trends in both Denmark and Sweden, where laws and decrees in the early 19th century were granting Jews greater, not more limited liberties.

 Meanwhile, a small number of Jewish converts to Christianity had settled in Norway, some of them rising to prominence.
 Among them were Ludvig Mariboe, Edvard Isak Hambro, and Heinrich Glogau.
 In 1817, Glogau had challenged Christian Magnus Falsen, one of the proponents of the ban against Jews at the constitutional assembly about the meaning of the prohibition, asking whether he should be embarrassed by his ancestors or his homeland when relating his legacy to his children.
 Falsen responded by asserting that Judaism "carries nothing but ridicule and contempt toward the person that does not profess to it...making it a duty for each Jew to destroy [all nations that accept him]."

 Indeed, a number of Jews who found themselves in Norway were fined and deported.
-A ship bound for England floundered off the west coast of Norway in 1817, and one of those who washed ashore was Michael Jonas, a Polish Jew.
+A ship bound for England foundered off the west coast of Norway in 1817, and one of those who washed ashore was Michael Jonas, a Polish Jew.
 He was escorted out of the country under heavy guard.
 This heavy-handed approach caused consternation, and the chief of police in Bergen was ordered to personally pay for the costs of the deportation.
-There were also deportation proceedings against suspected Jews who could not produce a baptismal certificate, among them the singer Carl Fredrich Coppello (alias Meyer Marcus Koppel), opticians Martin Blumenbach and Henri Leia, Moritz Lichtenheim, and others.
+There were also deportation proceedings against suspected Jews who could not produce a baptismal certificate, among them the singer Carl Friedrich Coppello (alias Meyer Marcus Koppel), opticians Martin Blumenbach and Henri Leia, Moritz Lichtenheim, and others.